mariowoleg/WebPortfolio/README.md

 # WebPortfolio
 Personal online portfolio made with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.
+Hosting has been made with Firebase by Google.

 URL: https://webportfolio-c979a.web.app